-The door closed behind me, and all of a sudden we were drowning in darkness.
-And because I am just oh-so-graceful (Bonafide Swag Master in the hizz-houssseee!), I tripped over one of the many random cleaning supplies (at least, I think they were cleaning supplies) cluttering the floor.
-Desperate, I reached out to grab something to stop my fall and ended up finding Potter’s shirt.
-Then we were both tumbling down, me on top of Potter, Mrs. Norris yowling unhappily somewhere in the background.
+The door swung closed behind me, and all of a sudden we were drowning in darkness.
+And because I was just oh-so-graceful (Bonafide Swag Master in the house!), I somehow managed to trip over one of the many random cleaning supplies (at least, I hope it was a cleaning supply) cluttering the floor.
+Desperate, I reached out to grab something to stop my fall and ended up settling for Potter’s shirt.
+Then we were both tumbling down, me on top of Potter, Mrs. Norris yowling somewhere in the background.

-...And that is how I ended up straddling James Sirius Potter inside a broom cupboard.
+...And that was how I, Agatha Bennett, ended up straddling James Sirius Potter inside a broom cupboard.

 “Ow—Merlin, that hurt!”

-There was a huge, frenzied ruckus as we tried to detangle ourselves, limbs flying everywhere in the darkness.
-Vaguely, in the back of my mind, I realized that if someone were to ever see us right now—scrambling frantically together in a cramped, dark broom cupboard—they would interpret the situation in a very different way.
-The thought made the back of my neck tingle.
+There was a huge, frenzied ruckus as we tried to detangle ourselves, limbs flying every which way in the darkness.
+Vaguely, in the back of my mind, I realized that if someone were to see us right now—scrambling frantically together in a cramped, dark broom cupboard—they would interpret the situation in a very different way, and the thought made the back of my neck tingle.